 9 Things You Can Do to Alleviate Morning Sickness

-When it gets right down to it, the exact causes of morning sickness are unknown.
-We’re sure hormones are the main instigators, as are stress, strong smells, wonky motions, etc. – but exactly why they plague a woman who’s about to embark on nearly a year of pregnancy discomforts is a mystery.
-What we do know is that short of a guaranteed cure, there are things you can do to minimize the battle.
+When it gets right down to it, the exact causes of morning sickness are unclear.
+We’re sure hormones and low blood sugar are the main causes, as are stress, strong smells, motion, etc. Short of a guaranteed cure, there are things you can do to minimize the battle.

 This idea of smaller meals is a good idea throughout pregnancy because the extra progesterone in your system slows down digestion, and it takes longer than normal to digest meals.
 Keeping meals smaller, lighter and more frequent will help to keep nausea at bay and prevent you from getting uncomfortably full.